 - Solar furnaces

 Concave mirrors reflect light inward to one focal light.
 Therefore they are mostly used to focus light.
 A concave mirror shows different image types depending on the distance between the mirror and the object.
 Concave mirrors are called converging mirrors because as light falls on the mirror, it collects the light and refocuses the parallel incoming rays.
 Some of the most important and common application of concave mirror are described below.

 Used in shaving mirrors

 Concave mirrors are most commonly used in shaving because of its reflective and curved surface.
 During shaving, the concave mirror forms an enlarged and erect image of the face when the mirror is held closer to the face.

 Used as a head mirror

 Concave mirrors are also used by E.N.T. specialist.
 They put the concave mirror on their patient’s forehead.
-When the light rays from the light source is reflected from the concave mirror, it is focused into the ear, nose, or throat of the patient making the infected parts more visible.
+When the light rays from the light source are reflected from the concave mirror, it is focused into the ear, nose, or throat of the patient making the infected parts more visible.

 Concave mirror uses in the ophthalmoscope